 Instructions

 - Place raw cranberries in 13 x 9 glass casserole dish and pour sugar over the top.
-Cover tightly with aluminum foil and bake at 350º for 1 to 1 ½ hours until the cranberries have popped, stirring half way through.
+Cover tightly with aluminum foil and place on a cookie sheet to avoid spills.
+Bake at 350º for 1 to 1 ½ hours until the cranberries have popped, stirring half way through.

 - Remove from oven and let cool.
 Then add Grand Marnier and toasted walnuts and refrigerate.